 By default, MySQL is forgiving of invalid or improper data values and coerces them to valid values for data entry.
-However, you can enable strict SQL mode to select more traditional treatment of bad values such that the server rejects them and aborts the statement in which they occur.
-See Section 5.1.7, “Server SQL Modes”.
+However, you can enable strict SQL mode such that the server rejects invalid values and aborts the statement in which they occur.
+See Section 5.1.10, “Server SQL Modes”.

 This section describes the default (forgiving) behavior of MySQL, as well as the strict SQL mode and how it differs.